 Murray’s recommendations on planting on cemeteries made good use of evergreens and Woodside was no exception, with trees such as yew, holly, cypress and cedar and shrubs such as laurel, rhododendron and box.

-Unfortunately, the cemetery has no new graves available for purchase, however if you have an existing grave and there is sufficient capacity then it is possible to for a burial to be arranged.
+If you have an existing grave and there is sufficient capacity then it is possible to for a burial to be arranged.
 It may of interest to know that even when a grave is considered “full” for coffined burials it possibly will accommodate several burials of ashes.
 Please contact the office if you require any further information or assistance.

 Should you wish to install a memorial on the grave an application giving full details of the proposed memorial together with a copy of the original title deeds to the grave should be submitted for approval.